Ignite Your Garden with Extreme Hot Pepper Plants

-- Extreme Heat: Experience the intense flavor of the world’s hottest pepper.
+- Extreme Heat: Experience the intense flavor of one of the world’s hottest peppers.

 - Unique Appearance: The distinctive scythe-shaped tail adds visual interest to your garden.